hybridgroup/go-ncs/README.md

 		fmt.Printf("NCS Error: %v\n", res)
 		return
 	}

-	fmt.Println("Done.")
 }
 ```

-There are more examples in the `cmd` directory of this repository.
+There are several examples in the `cmd` directory of this repository.

 ## Using go-ncs with GoCV

 It is very useful to combine go-ncs with GoCV [(https://gocv.io)](https://gocv.io) to be able to use the video capture and processing abilities of GoCV along with the classification abilities of the NCS.
 Take a look at the `cmd\caffe` and `cmd\caffe-video` for examples.

 ## License